greydongilmore/AFIDS_macaca/material/README.md

 ### **11. Intermammillary sulcus [midline]**

   * Click to jump to AC landmark and place using the sagittal view
+  * Using the coronal view get to the midpoint between the mamillary bodies.
-  * Midpoint between the mamillary bodies; remember to place at the border of the grey matter
+  * Remember to place at the border of the grey matter.
+Refine this using axial view where border is most clear.
   * **Name:** 11
   * **Description:** Intermammillary sulcus